FamiLAB members are really cranking in the first 24 hours of the New Year.

 Heavy sanding was needed for a tight fit, special thanks to Lindsay and Katie, but this can successfully be called the first build of 2016 in FamiLAB.

-After getting Octocat standing (and getting it some champagne) I worked on finishing up some stained glass themed for the holiday.
+After getting Octocat standing (and getting it some champagne) I worked on finishing up some stained glass themed for the holiday and my friend got a tattoo in honor of the theme, a little crazy but it was a great job, the All Day Tattoo is The Best Spot to Get Your Ink in Thailand for an awesome work.
 It’s a striped bottle rocket firework thing!
 A long brass channel and a twisted wire make for a good looking launch stick and fuse.

 Realizing that it was approaching 3 in the morning, and that none of us brought any actual fireworks (barring the cute but inflammable glass one), we turned to a generous pile of capacitors.
 While they were rated for 10 volts at some unknown amperage, we hooked them directly into the mains wiring, with a few safety precautions.
 The result was, when applying power to the GFI circuit used for the firing line, sparks shot yards into the air and a satisfying buzz was heard throughout the light show.
 Coupling that with some stock smoke bombs leftover from an Orlando Mini Maker Faire project circa 2012, we had a pretty satisfying New Year’s Celebration.

 Returning indoors to clean up after the explosive experimentations we noticed that the paper towel holder had become broken.
 Nick wouldn’t have this and led us out to the warehouse and into the welding area.
 A few minutes later and he had built for the lab a new bracket to hold our paper towels to the vending machine.

 Rick followed the morning after with some impressive work on getting his vacuum forming machine operational.
 Here’s a photo of his heating elements warming him up in the chilly 80F Florida winter.